 For the last logical levels of the pyramid — values, identity and purpose — I used, among others, Barrett's assessment.
 This classifies values into self-interest, transformation and the common good.
 My values were mainly at the upper level, common good.
 To name a few of my values6: future generation, well-being, making a difference, fun, integrity.

 According to Barrett, this allows us to derive my motivation.
-It is important to me to find meaning in what I do, to feel passion and enjoyment in what I do, and to have balance in all aspects of life.
-I am driven to make a positive impact on the lives of others.
+It's important to me to find meaning in what I do, to feel passion and enjoyment in what I do, and to have balance in all aspects of life.
+I'm driven to make a positive impact on the lives of others.
 Some of this explains why I work where I work.
 Others, why I am unhappy.

-The first and most crucial step is to bring back more meaning to my private life.
+The first and most crucial step is to focus more on my private life.
 In other words, I want to take care of my well-being again, go to the bouldering gym, meet friends, and cook yummy meals regularly.
 I want to keep the private travels, because it helps me to clear my mind and to get to know new cultures.
 At the same time, I would like to omit business trips without any significant added value completely.

 Regarding the conflict between organisational and professional roles, I thought about getting into self-employed coaching part-time.
 This was already agreed upon with my supervisor and people manager.
 Or even more radical steps in the mid-term?
 Eventually, I still have side projects and my open source work to keep an eye on the technical path.
 Also, there would be an opportunity to co-found a business leveraging my interdisciplinary expertise.
 So there are quite a few opportunities that help me to cover both of my passions.
-I need to figure out the right one for me in the next weeks and months; the first steps have already been taken.
+I need to figure out the right one for me in the next weeks and months.

 The Jasper 'Lake'